theayushmajumdar/banking-app/README.md

-# Banking System using Spring boot,REST API
+# Banking System REST API

-This Spring Boot application serves as a REST API for a project management and financial system.
-It allows users to manage projects, tasks, users, and perform financial transactions such as withdrawing money.
+This Spring Boot application serves as a REST API for a banking system.
+It allows users to manage accounts, transactions, users, perform financial operations such as depositing and withdrawing money , and also delete account.

 ## Table of Contents